House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The River Birch tree is a common sight along the western edge of Illinois and throughout southern Illinois.
 It’s seen alongside streams, growing well in alluvial soils formed by running water.
 Young tree trunks are usually pink or light brown, with a curling bark that easily peels away to show tan or reddish inner bark.
 Older trees have bark that is gray to black.

-The trees often have multiple branches growing from the trunk that will need to be pruned.
+River Birches often have multiple branches growing from the trunk that must be pruned.
 Pruning too early can cause sap to leak and form an unsightly mess.
 Pruning in the fall after the tree has lost its leaves can keep the sap to a minimum.
 During fall, the oval-shaped leaves turn red, orange, and yellow.

 Pros